Baltimore prosecutors give up fight to vacate Adnan Syed’s murder conviction ahead of hearing to reduce his prison sentence

 In a new filing Tuesday evening, Baltimore City State’s Attorney Ivan Bates withdrew a motion to vacate Syed’s conviction filed in 2022 by previous state’s attorney Marilyn Mosby, saying the original motion contains “false and misleading statements.”

-The prosecutor’s reversal came just hours before Syed is due in court for a hearing on a separate motion to reduce his prison sentence.
+The prosecutor’s reversal comes just hours before Syed is due in court for a hearing on a separate motion to reduce his prison sentence.

-Last August, the Maryland Supreme Court reinstated Syed’s conviction, ruling that the rights of Lee’s family were violated because her official representative, her brother Young Lee, was not properly notified of the 2022 hearing to vacate the conviction.
+Last August, the Maryland Supreme Court upheld a lower appellate court’s decision to reinstate Syed’s conviction, ruling that the rights of Lee’s family were violated because her official representative, her brother Young Lee, was not properly notified of the 2022 hearing to vacate the conviction.
 The high court’s ruling meant Bates, who took office in 2023, had to decide whether to continue his predecessor’s efforts.

 While finding Mosby’s motion flawed, Bates’ office did not assess the credibility of the case against Syed, according to the filing.
 Bates also emphasized that Syed would still be able to pursue other legal avenues to prove his innocence.